borodark/bagger/README.md

 # HW 1

-## Choice #1: Implementation of a Perceptron NetworkThis Project is for Educational Purposes Only
+## Choice #1: Implementation of a Perceptron Network

+Design goals:
+* Multiple layers running at the same time - DONE
+* Forward propagation -  have layers talking to each other fully/partially connected - TODO
+* Back propagation between layers for derivable transfer functions like `:sigmoid` - TODO

 The programm is implemented in [`Elixir`](https://elixir-lang.org/) language Please refer to [install guide](https://elixir-lang.org/install.html)